What is Asset Management?

 The EquityMultiple Asset Management Approach

-EquityMultiple currently manages fifty assets on behalf of our investors.
+EquityMultiple currently manages dozens of assets on behalf of our investors.
 As our portfolio continues to grow over time, we will be scaling up our asset management infrastructure accordingly.

 To this end, we have added proven talent and investment management experience to our team.
 We recently welcomed Henry Kwong as Senior Director of Asset Management.
 He is responsible for managing EquityMultiple’s growing investment portfolio and brings a wealth of institutional asset management expertise to the company.
 Henry joined EquityMultiple from Clarion Partners, where he helped manage a $4.0 billion institutional multifamily open-end fund.
 Prior to Clarion, Henry worked at MMI Advisors, a boutique real estate advisory firm that he co-founded.
 He also held portfolio management positions at Cerberus Capital and ING.
 Henry started his real estate investment management career at Deutsche Bank.